astrism/yammersfdc/README.md

 Yammer is a great tool for promoting social interactions on your general business and specific departments/divisions of any business.
 The power of Yammer is in its simplicity.
 It does one thing, enable companies to be social about their business.

-##This is not a fully fledged application
-The sample provided is only a demo of the functionality included in Yammer's Embed API.
-We've gotten a lot of interest in building a more robust appplication, so this is our starting point.
-As of now it is just duplicating the basic functionality of Yammer in any platform you choose (ours is Salesforce).

 ##The Story
 + Bill Nye, Science Guy has customers and partners.
 From Salesforce, Bill wants to check with his accountants (who use Yammer) to ensure that Neil Tyson received the invoice.
 He messages Ken G., accountanting department, "Hey Ken, when did we send out the invoice to Neil?"
 + Ken answers from Yammer, " Checking now.."
 	+ "He downloaded the invoice in March"
 + Bill, "Thanks bud."
 <br/>[screenshot]

 ##Guide for setup
 Technology opinions are everywhere!
 I like to hear peoples tool recommendations, so there'll be some speckled throughout the guide.
 We'll also be jumping back and forth between Yammer and Salesforce.com platforms, so I'll try to be explicit.